 I’ve made this recipe many times, as cake, as muffins, as these Chocolate Quinoa Mini Bundt Cakes with Strawberries, and as cupcakes and it’s always popular.

-I’ve adapted the original recipe that appeared in Quinoa 365, replacing the milk with a non-dairy alternative, reducing the amount of granulated sugar and replacing it with coconut palm sugar, and best of all, adding a fabulous chocolate frosting made with whipped coconut milk.
+I’ve adapted the original recipe that appeared in Quinoa 365.
+I replaced the milk with a non-dairy alternative and reduced the amount of granulated sugar and replaced it with coconut sugar.
+Best of all, I added a fabulous chocolate frosting made with whipped coconut milk.